-One company I know of recommends boiling all their rice, lake rice, parched rice, or black paddy rice in the same ratio of water (nearly 1:6!) which is crazy talk, and wasteful since you'll inevitably end up pouring some of the cooking liquid down the drain (don't do that, it's delicious, and I used to catch my line cooks drinking it!).
+One company I know of recommends boiling all their rice, lake rice, parched rice, or black paddy rice in the same ratio of water (nearly 1:6) which is crazy talk, and wasteful since you'll inevitably end up pouring some of the cooking liquid down the drain (on a side note, the cooking liquid is delicious and I used to catch my line cooks drinking it!).

 - Natural wild rice: use 1:2 rice to water ~ 20-25 minutes